eye-division/studiolop/_gallery/works-on-paper.md

     title: Life as a Fish Silkscreen
     description:
     vieworder: 3
+_comments:
+    title: add a Gallery title
+    permalink: page URL name
 ---

 Works on paper are executed useing block printing ink for lino printing or watercolour,acrylic & ink for other works.

-Useing heavy quality paper for printing and french watercolour paper  for one off painted designs.
+Using heavy quality paper for printing and french watercolour paper  for one off painted designs.

 Lino prints are hand cut designs useing soft european linoleum,typically producing a limited edition of prints.

-All Note & PostCards are on good quality card .Envelopes included.
+All Note & PostCards are on good quality card.
+Envelopes included.